-Brent oil edges further above $55 ahead of supply cut deal
+Brent oil steadies above $55 ahead of supply cut deal

-Oil edged further above $55 a barrel on Tuesday, drawing support from expectations of tighter supply once the first output cut deal between OPEC and non-OPEC producers in 15 years takes effect on Sunday.
+Oil steadied above $55 a barrel on Tuesday, drawing support from expectations of tighter supply once the first output cut deal between OPEC and non-OPEC producers in 15 years takes effect on Sunday.

 Jan.
-1 brings the official start of the deal agreed by the Organization of Petroleum Exporting Countries and several non-OPEC producers to lower production by almost 1.8 million barrels per day (bpd).
+1 is the official start of the deal agreed by the Organization of Petroleum Exporting Countries and several non-OPEC producers to lower production by almost 1.8 million barrels per day (bpd).

-“OPEC’s output cuts are nearing, but because there’s hardly any news on producers, the market is stuck in the doldrums,” said Tomomichi Akuta, senior economist at Mitsubishi UFJ Research and Consulting in Tokyo.

-Trading was shut on Monday for the Christmas holiday and volume was expected to be light on Tuesday.
+There was no trading on Monday after the Christmas holiday, and volume was expected to be light on Tuesday.
+Crude may struggle to rally much further before evidence is available of OPEC’s compliance with the cuts, analysts said.

+“To go above $60 is going to be difficult.
+We’re already close to the top rather than the bottom of the range right now,” said Olivier Jakob, oil analyst at Petromatrix.

+“From January, we’ll start to have a better idea about the level of OPEC production.
+That is going to be more and more of a focus.”

 Major OPEC members such as Saudi Arabia and Iraq have informed customers of lower supplies.
 But Libya and Nigeria – which are exempt from reductions because conflict has curbed their output – have been increasing production.